 Please note that if you are importing a file with investment transactions, those investments must first exist in your KMyMoney file.
 The trading symbol is used to match, so please ensure that the symbol in KMyMoney is exactly the same as the one in the file you're importing.

 The easiest way to import an OFX file is to set up Web Connect.
 Visit your bank's web site, and click on a link to download an OFX file.
-Your browser should ask you what program you would like to use to open the file.
+Your browser should ask you what program you would like to use to open the program.
 Point your browser to KMyMoney.
 It will then import the downloaded OFX file into the KMyMoney file you most recently had open.
 You can also change the file associations of your desktop environment, and have KMyMoney open the OFX file automatically for you.

 If you need to import the OFX file into some other KMyMoney file, load up that file in KMyMoney first, and then visit your bank's web site.